 Having accessible and open financial data allows multiple departments and business leaders in your firm to be on the same page.
 Employees and the management can use these vital financial data to make significant and strategic decisions.

-Also, external stakeholders and prospective funders using the data can now get an insight into your company’s finances and performance.
+Also, external stakeholders and prospective funders can now use the data to gain insight into your company’s finances and performance.
 This is a great way to build trust with stakeholders and creditors.

 Financial reporting is essential in performing financial analysis and making important business decisions.
 You can use the data to find areas where you are overspending.
 And it will help forecast the future budget more accurately.